 There are two main types of deconstruction: selective and whole-house deconstruction.
 Also referred to as a “soft strip,” selective demolition is a method that involves going into the property before its demolition and removing any easy-to-spot, high-value materials.
 This typically includes things like doors, lighting fixtures, appliances, hardwood flooring, cabinets, windows and countertops.
 Although the majority of WasteCap’s deconstruction work takes us into Milwaukee area homes, we do commercial/industrial projects like the Laacke & Joys building as well.
 Project Manager, Kevin Fogle, says his favorite part of working for WasteCap is “getting the opportunity to explore historic buildings and save historic building materials that would otherwise be forgotten and landfilled”.

-For more information on WasteCap’s deconstruction services or to review the blog as it’s posted on the WasteCap webite, click here.
+More information on WasteCap’s deconstruction services or to review the blog as it’s posted on the WasteCap webite.